 1. Cut down on caffeine to sleep better

 For many of us our morning cup of coffee is an absolute must for starting off the day.
 However, there is evidence to suggest that caffeine promotes alertness by inhibiting chemicals in the brain that promote sleep.

-For suffers of OSA, current research is underway to confirm recent findings that suggested that caffeinated soft drinks make the symptoms of OSA (Obstructive Sleep Apnoea) more severe.
+For suffers of Obstructive Sleep Apnoea (OSA), current research is underway to confirm recent findings that suggest that caffeinated soft drinks make the symptoms of OSA more severe.